logan-hart/pathfinder/readme.md

 Wednesday: Finish implementing of any outlying features.
 Look into adding functionality for map over/lay and differing modes of transportation.

 Thursday Morning: Deploy to GitHub pages.
-If time, rewrite this proposal as a production README.